The New Hosted Travel Agent Report, 2019

 This trend was reflected in our new agent data as well.
 Even in its earliest stages, experience plays a primary role in income potential.
 While the average income for all new agents was $7,106, this number fluctuates between the first and second year of business.

-The average income among agents with one year experience registered at $3,250, whereas agents with with 2 years reported an average income of $12,492, almost 4x more.
+The average income among agents with one year experience registered at $3,250, whereas agents with 2 years reported an average income of $12,492, almost 4x more.

 Not only that, but the news gets even better for new full-time agents.
 Read on, spring chicken.